 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Neo-Mercazole 5mg Tablet at a fixed time.
+Neo-Mercazole 5 mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 Interaction with alcohol is unknown.
 Please consult your doctor.